SAP/karma-ui5/README.md

 You can find more information on installing Karma [here](https://karma-runner.github.io/latest/intro/installation.html).

-Next you need to add `karma` and `karma-ui5` as devDependencies:
+Next, you need to add `karma` and `karma-ui5` as devDependencies:

 ```shell
 npm install --save-dev karma karma-ui5
 ```

-To start a browser you also need to install a launcher, e.g. for Chrome
+To start a browser, you also need to install a launcher, e.g. for Chrome:

 ```shell
 npm install --save-dev karma-chrome-launcher
 ```

 ### Configuration

-To configure this plugin you need to add two things to your `karma.conf.js`:
+To configure the plugin, you need to add two things to your `karma.conf.js`:
-1. Specify `"ui5"` in the list of `frameworks`
+1. Specify `"ui5"` in the list of `frameworks`.
-1. Set a URL for serving the UI5 resources
+1. Set a URL for serving the UI5 resources.
-   - **Note:** This can be omitted when [using the UI5 Tooling](#url)
+   - **Note:** This can be omitted when you use [UI5 Tooling](#url).

 This is an example `karma.conf.js` file that is sufficient for most projects:

 ```js
 module.exports = function(config) {
   config.set({